The Mammogram Debate – What should you choose?

 The following blog is a look at both sides of the argument and is not designed to choose for you.

-Therefore, Age and relevance continues to dominate the mammogram debate.
-Mammograms are a key way to diagnosis Breast Cancer.
-The essential “Facts About Breast Cancer” always include mammograms.
-Mammograms have been an important theme and has been promoted during Breast Cancer Awareness Month.
+Therefore, Age and relevance continue to dominate the mammogram debate.
+Mammograms are a key way to diagnose Breast Cancer.
+The essential “Facts About Breast Cancer“ always include mammograms.
+Mammograms have been an important theme and have been promoted during Breast Cancer Awareness Month.

 But for many women both young and old – the question regarding the importance of Mammograms continues to be dusted off.